slewantoski/CuraSettingsWriter/README.md

 # Html Cura Settings
 Cura Plugin for Exporting Settings to an HTML file

-This creates an extra menu option under File -> "Save Project..." that allows you to save all of the settings to an HTML file for review/sharing.
+It creates an extra menu option under File -> "Save Project..." that allows you to save all of the settings to an HTML file for review/sharing.

 ![Menu](./help/menu.jpg)

-See the [example_output.html](./help/example_output.html) file for a view of what you get on output.
+See the [example_output.html](./help/Result.md) file for a preview of what you get on output.